Pagan (island): Military live-fire training range plans

 In 2013 the US Naval Command filed a proposal to obtain the island for a new group of live-fire and maneuver Ranges and Training Areas (RTAs).

 The proposal spawned an online community called Our Islands are Sacred, a petition on Change.org, and rallies against it held by the Sierra Club, Save Pagan Island, Roots Action and Care2Make a Difference.

 On April 3, 2015 (HST) the Department of Defense (DoD) released a long-awaited draft of the Environmental Impact Statement (EIS).
-According to Michael G. Hadfield, a professor of biology at the University of Hawaii-Manoa who led an insect survey team to Pagan in 2010, “Speaking as a biologist, it’s got some really unique things about it. ...
-It’s not a wasteland, which I think some people envision because it’s got an active volcano.
-There’s a lot there that’s worth preserving — a couple of endangered bird species and snail species — which I specialize in and is about to hit the U.S. endangered species list.”
+According to Michael G. Hadfield, a professor of biology at the University of Hawaiʻi at Mānoa who led an insect survey team to Pagan in 2010, "Speaking as a biologist, it's got some really unique things about it. ...
+It's not a wasteland, which I think some people envision because it's got an active volcano.
+There's a lot there that's worth preserving — a couple of endangered bird species and snail species — which I specialize in and is about to hit the U.S. endangered species list."

-Jerome Aldan (died in February 2017), the mayor for CNMI's Northern Islands, which includes Pagan, told a New Zealand radio program that the U.S. military's description of the island as “uninhabited” was false.
+Jerome Aldan (died in February 2017), the mayor for CNMI's Northern Islands, which includes Pagan, told a New Zealand radio program that the U.S. military's description of the island as "uninhabited" was false.
 According to an article by James Cave for the Huffington Post, an article which used Hadfield as its source:

 "More than 50 families in Saipan consider Pagan their home island and have plans and desires to return to homesteads," The island is occupied by two people, who live in shacks and have one flushing toilet and plumbing, electricity and small ranch.